 Although the capacity to provide informed consent is required for an ARIC examination to be conducted in an ethical manner it can be challenging to identify individuals who may not have the ability to comprehend the informed consent.
 There are no nationally recognized standards for this assessment and somewhat different findings have emerged when some states (and courts) have taken up this issue.
-As a result, each field center follows the guidance of its local IRB on whether specific procedures are required for identification of such individuals.
-For instance, for participants in whom capacity to consent is uncertain, sites may be required to complete a University of California, San Diego Brief Assessment of Capacity to Consent (UBACC) to determine whether the participant can consent for themselves or whether a proxy is required to sign the consent form.
+As a result, each field center follows the guidance of the single IRB, as well as any local requirements.
+For instance, for participants in whom capacity to consent is uncertain, sites may be required to complete a University of California, San Diego Brief Assessment of Capacity to Consent (UBACC) to determine whether the participant can consent for themselves or whether a LAR is required to sign the consent form.
+A modified version of the UBACC is often used; modifications reflect ARIC's observational study design.